Car Free Day on Main Street is a Vancouver festival on the Father’s Day weekend in June featuring live music, market vendors and thousands of people.

 About Main Street Car Free Day

-At the Main Street Car Free Day event there are live bands, street performers, market vendors, extended restaurant patios, mini beer gardens, food trucks and all kinds of things to do and see.
+In a typical year at the Main Street Car Free Day event there are live bands, street performers, market vendors, extended restaurant patios, mini beer gardens, food trucks and all kinds of things to do and see.

 Of all of Vancouver’s various Car Free Day festivals, the Main Street event is the largest.
 The street party runs along some 20 or so blocks and features performances on over a dozen stages.